SatelliteShorelines/CoastSeg/docs/models.md

 The following image segmentation models are available in CoastSeg to use on downloaded satellite imagery.

 To use each model we first download the model weights from the model's Zenodo release and then initialize the model using these weights.

+Each model has a Zenodo release which contains the model weights, metadata about the model as well as model validation statistics.
+Such validation statistics are an indication of model performance for a 4-class image segmentation, but these statistics don't necessarily reflect skill in shoreline detection accuracy and precision.

 ## RGB